-Language commands from existing works of indoor [1, 2, 3, 53] and outdoor [4, 5] navigation are rich in spatial relations, but lack diverse temporal patterns.
-Lang2LTL-2 considers language commands containing 15 temporal patterns commonly used in robotics [6].
+Language commands from existing works of indoor [1, 2, 3, 55] and outdoor [4, 5] navigation are rich in spatial relations, but lack diverse temporal patterns.
 LM-Nav [5] uses an LLM to extract a sequence of referring expressions (REs) from a navigation command, then a VLM to ground the REs to images of physical landmarks.
-LM-Nav only grounds language commands of sequenced visit type defined in [6].
-VLMaps [54] fuses pretrained vision-language features with depth information to construct a spatial map of the environment then directly indices a sequence of spatial referring expressions (SREs) extracted by an LLM in the map.
-LIMP [53] uses RGB-D information, an LLM and a VLM to construct a 3D semantic map conditioned on the input language for motion planning to solve indoor mobile manipulation tasks.
+LM-Nav only grounds language commands of the sequenced visit type defined in [6].
+VLMaps [56] fuses pretrained vision-language features with depth information to construct a spatial map of the environment then directly indices a sequence of spatial referring expressions (SREs) extracted by an LLM in the map.
+LIMP [55] uses RGB-D information, an LLM, and a VLM to construct a 3D semantic map conditioned on the input language for motion planning to solve indoor mobile manipulation tasks.
 It translates free-form language commands to one of three temporal patterns using an LLM.
-An additional advantage of our system is its ability to ground REs that are not easily represented by visual description, e.g., generic referring expressions like "the vegan restaurant," and proper names like "Wildflour" (the name of a bakery) by using additional textual description from OpenStreeMap [41] in grounding city-scaled navigation commands.
+Our system Lang2LTL-2 can ground language commands containing 15 temporal patterns commonly used in robotics [6].
+An additional advantage of Lang2LTL-2 is its ability to ground REs that are not easily represented by visual description, e.g., generic referring expressions like "the vegan restaurant," and proper names like "Wildflour" (the name of a bakery) by using additional textual description from OpenStreetMap [41] in grounding city-scaled navigation commands.